 17.5.
 Third parties.
 A person who is not a party to the Agreement shall not have any rights to enforce its terms.

 17.6.
 Governing law.
 The Agreement, and any dispute or claim arising out of or in connection with it or its subject matter or formation (including non-contractual disputes or claims), shall be governed by, and construed in accordance with the law of England and Wales.
 17.7.
 Jurisdiction.
 Each party irrevocably agrees that the courts of England and Wales shall have exclusive jurisdiction to settle any dispute or claim arising out of or in connection with the Agreement or its subject matter or formation (including non-contractual disputes or claims).

-This document is the Supplier's full SAAS "Software As A Service" Terms and Conditions which should be read in conjunction with the Proposal.
-By signing the Proposal the Customer is agreeing to be bound by these full SAAS "Software As A Service" Terms and Conditions.
+This document is the Supplier's full Terms and Conditions for products or services which fall under SAAS “Software as a service” or use the Hivex Business Framework which should be read in conjunction with the Proposal.
+By signing the Proposal the Customer is agreeing to be bound by these full SAAS "Software As A Service" Terms and Condition.

 NOW IT IS HEREBY AGREED as follows: